scrapsicles/GitPro/README.md

 2. **Profile Analysis**: Your GitHub profile and repositories are automatically analyzed
 3. **Job Input**: Paste a job description you're interested in
 4. **Generate Roadmap**: Click "Generate Roadmap" to get AI-powered recommendations
-5. **Review Results**: Explore your personalized learning path, projects, and resources

 ## API Endpoints